The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/leveling-guide.md

 # 86: Orogeny

 The AoE version of Upheaval is unlocked.
-At the time of writing this (patch 6.08), it should be used on 3 or more targets.
+At the time of writing this (patch 6.08), it should be used on three or more targets.

 # 88: The Third Onslaught

 Square Enix decided to give us a third stack of Onslaught.

-We can now spend 3 stacks inside even-minute party buffs, and 1 stack inside odd-minute party buffs, if available.
+We can now spend three stacks inside even-minute party buffs, and one stack inside odd-minute party buffs, if available.

-This leads to cycles of 3-1, which repeats every 2 minutes.
+This leads to cycles of 3-1, which repeats every two minutes.

 **You did it.** You reached the end-game.
 Go read [the full guide](/jobs/tanks/warrior/basic-guide).